 “Attitude is a small thing that makes a big difference.”

 How do they affect our behaviour?

-Consider how they impact on the people around you
+Consider how they impact the people around you

 How Does Your Attitude Influence Your Core Values?

-From a psychological perspective, there are three different types of attitude they are:
+From a psychological perspective, there are three different types of attitudes they are:

 “Your core values have a part to play in all three types of psychological attitudes.”

 Behavioural attitudes are how you express your emotional and cognitive attitude in a given situation.
-This attitude most clearly defines us because it is self-evident by our actions.
+This attitude most clearly defines us because it is self-evident in our actions.